Irrigation is a critical input for agricultural production, and plays an important role in food security in Australia and abroad.

 And, it notes, irrigated agriculture is, on average, at least twice as productive per unit of land as rainfed agriculture, thereby allowing for more production intensification and crop diversity.

 “Given population growth and the need for food export growth in Australia, it is widely expected that the agricultural sector here will have to expand the use of irrigation over the years ahead.
-This will become even more important as we have now declared the first El Nino drier phase of our climate patterns since 2018, ” says irrigation and water resources authority, Andrew Heslin.
+This will become even more important as we have now entered the El Nino phase of our climate patterns which is predicted to ultimately result in drier conditions in the years ahead,” says irrigation and water resources authority, Andrew Heslin.

 “We are very fortunate on a world scale that Australia produces much more food than it consumes, exporting around 70 per cent of agricultural production.
 But competition for water resources is growing in many regions and, in response, planning bodies are focussed on improving water productivity in agriculture so there is enough to satisfy expanding demand in all areas.
 This was one of the reasons the Federal government is working with States to establish common standards of accurate non-urban water metering compliance,” says Heslin, who is Branch Manager of the national Water Dynamics operation in Yarrawonga, north-east Victoria,

 Yarrawonga is situated on the Murray River, a location at the heart of Australia’s irrigation industry, an industry which includes swathes of Queensland, Northwest NSW, South Australia, Tasmania and with expanding operations in the Northern Territory.